DevVali/djs-template/README.md

 ## Contributing

 This project was made as a help for programmers learning discord.js on providing them some examples how discord.js code should look like.
-If you found that we are missing a resource, feel free to add one by yourself and open a PR. 💖 Please make sure to use recommended editor plugins if you decide so.
+If you found that we are missing a resource, feel free to add one by yourself and open a PR. 💖 If you decide to do so, don't forget to use the recommended editor plugins.